clojurewerkz/cassaforte.docs/articles/getting_started.md

   (cql/insert conn "user_posts" { :username "Alex" :post_id "post3" :body "third post body"}))
 ```

-You can't sort all the posts by post_id.
+You can't sort all the posts by `post_id`.
 But if you say that you want
 to get all the posts from user Alex and sort them by `post_id`, it's
 possible: